pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 For persistent volumes, capacity will be tracked per storage class, so additional parameters in a storage class are taken into account.
-This important because those parameters might have a significant impact on how much space a new volume actually needs in the underlying storage system (for example, an LVM volume with mirroring needs more space than a LVM volume that is striped).
+This is important because those parameters might have a significant impact on how much space a new volume actually needs in the underlying storage system (for example, an LVM volume with mirroring needs more space than a LVM volume that is striped).
 For ephemeral volumes there is no